-Specifies the label of the key pair in the crypto hardware.
-The label may be preceded by an optional OpenSSL engine name, separated by a colon, as in "pkcs11:keylabel".
+Specifies the label for a key pair in the crypto hardware.

+When BIND 9 is built with OpenSSL-based PKCS#11 support, the label is an arbitrary string that identifies a particular key.
+It may be preceded by an optional OpenSSL engine name, followed by a colon, as in "pkcs11:key1abe1".